 It will investigate allegations of abuse in children's homes and fostering services from 1960 to the present day.

-Mr de la Haye said: "The selection panel is convinced that [Mrs Oldham] has exactly the right combination of empathy and firmness to chair the inquiry successfully in a totally independent and objective way."'Establish what happened'
+Mr de la Haye said: "The selection panel is convinced that [Mrs Oldham] has exactly the right combination of empathy and firmness to chair the inquiry successfully in a totally independent and objective way."

 Mrs Oldham, a deputy high court judge, has 36 years experience of family and criminal law matters.